-Note: This post has been updated to include more findings on how to use the Pinterest Search Engine to your business advantage.
-There will be some more tips added on to the original four that was posted.
+Note: This post was updated to include more findings on how to use the Pinterest Search Engine to your business advantage.
+There will be some more tips added on to the original four that were posted.

 Pinterest is amazing, I can honestly spend hours at a time looking at different infographics, advertising boards, and pins.
 Now with more than 70 million users of the social media, it’s a great social media marketing tool.
-But with 70 million users pinning dozens of pins and massively more pins, trying to get your pins to show up on search results are much harder.
+But with 70 million users pinning dozens of pins to amass more than 30 billion pins, trying to get your pins to show up on Pinterest search results are much harder.

-Now that they’ve been very good at stopping most spammers, and decreasing the traffic of marketers that were using that technique, learning to search optimize your pins for keywords on Pinterest’s search engine will be very vital.
-And it will try to answer the age old questions “Why don’t my pins show up on Pinterest?”
-While this blog post doesn’t have all the answers, it will shed some light as to how to increase your chances of getting them found in search.
+Learning to search optimize your pins for keywords on Pinterest’s search engine will be very vital.
+And I will try to answer the age old question “Why don’t my pins show up on Pinterest search?”

 Please don’t be mistaken, I’m not talking about search optimization for Google or Bing, this is just for Pinterest’s search engine when looking for pins with the keyword.